(image, the Clinton’s at Bill Clinton’s induction into the Voting Rights Hall of Fame)

 Perfumer Pierre Montale

 The irresistible force, the immovable object.
 The rock and the hard place.
 He-man and She-ra.
-Leather and oud are the bad-boy and bad-girl notes of perfumery.
-They’re the enfants terribles.
+In terms of notes, leather and oud are the enfants terribles of perfumery.
 So, Aoud Cuir d’Arabie should be a clash of titans in a bottle, right?

 After a spectacularly rocking 5-10 minute opening we have the answer.
 No.